eBay/tsv-utils/docs/tool_reference/csv2tsv.md

 Behaviors of this program that often vary between CSV implementations:
 * Newlines are supported in quoted fields.
 * Double quotes are permitted in a non-quoted field.
 However, a field starting with a quote must follow quoting rules.
-* Each record can have a different numbers of fields.
+* Each record can have a different number of fields.
 * The three common forms of newlines are supported: CR, CRLF, LF.
 Output is written using Unix newlines (LF).
 * A newline will be added if the file does not end with one.
 * A UTF-8 Byte Order Mark (BOM) at the start of an input file will be removed.